From our CEO

 Increased First Nations representation in our workforce - ensuring more voices and lived experiences are reflected within our teams.

-Marked National Reconciliation Week and NAIDOC Week with meaningful celebrations that honour culture, resilience, and history.
+Marked National Reconciliation Week and NAIDOC Week with meaningful celebrations that honour culture, resilience and history.

 These actions matter - and we’re proud of our achievements and grateful for the lessons learned from these rich experiences.
 But our path hasn’t been without challenge.
 We’ve faced the need to shift mindsets, build internal understanding, and navigate complexities that occur when creating real change.
-To continue our progress, we remain focused on:

-Helping our people, especially decision-makers, to understand the full value of partnering with First Nations businesses.
+- Helping our people, especially decision-makers, to understand the full value of partnering with First Nations businesses.

-Supporting the delivery and growth of services under national contracts.
+- Supporting the delivery and growth of services under national contracts.

-Embedding reconciliation into the core of how we do business - not as an initiative, but as a way of being.
+- Embedding reconciliation into the core of how we do business - not as an initiative, but as a way of being.

-Coordinating efforts across our national footprint while maintaining cultural integrity and focus.
+- Coordinating efforts across our national footprint while maintaining cultural integrity and focus.

-Improving our ability to track outcomes in procurement and employment.
+- Improving our ability to track outcomes in procurement and employment.

 Looking ahead, we know that reconciliation is more than the actions outlined in this plan - it’s a deep, ongoing commitment.
 We will continue to listen, learn, and show up with respect.
 We must focus on building stronger connections with local First Nations communities and empowering our employees with the knowledge and tools to walk this path meaningfully.